latteslurp/FitnessFormFixer/README.md

 # Welcome to FitnessFormFixer
-As the title implies, this a fitness form fixer app!
-The app offers various exercises to pick from to judge your form on a particular exercise, having your whole body points (e.g shoulder point, elbow, etc.) as an input through accessing device's live webcam.
-The app will make a prediction accordingly based on the app pre-trained model, which is a neural network classification model.

-Following that, you can see how well (or not so well) you performed once you "finished" your workout.
-We will have your Time Under Tension (TUT) and overall performance analyzed real-time as you go through the workout!
+This is a real-time web application form coach designed to optimize weightlifting execution and prevent injury.
+By leveraging computer vision directly through the user's webcam, the app maps key biomechanical tracking points (shoulders, elbows, knees, etc.) to analyze movement mechanics as they happen.

+Using a custom-trained neural network classification model, the application evaluates your posture against proper exercise mechanics, providing instantaneous feedback across a variety of selectable movements.

+Once your set is complete, the app delivers a comprehensive performance breakdown, featuring key metrics like Time Under Tension (TUT) and real-time biometric tracking to help you refine your technique and train smarter.

 Current exercises (features) available:
-- curl (bicep curl)
+- Bicep curl

-Features coming soon:
+Upcoming features:
-- press up/ push up
+- Bench press
-- squat
+- Squat